My challenge for December 2018 is improving my sleep pattern. Here are my rules:

 By combining the challenge of getting up at 6.30 am with the challenge of being in bed by 11 pm (both of which I have done separately in previous months), I should hopefully find it easier to reset my body clock to the earlier times.
 I will get plenty of sleep due to going to bed at 11 pm, and I will be sleepy by 11 pm due to getting up at 6.30 am.
 Therefore, the challenges will complement each other.

-I would still like to have my ‘safe haven’ of an evening to relax and wind down, therefore to help to maintain this without staying up too late, I have decided to set some times to help me gradually wind down.
-From 9pm I will stop ‘working’ for the day and just do calm tasks that I enjoy, such as reading, being on my laptop, playing games, or socialising (online or in person).
-At 10pm I will switch off my laptop and start getting ready for bed (changing into pyjamas, brushing my teeth, etc) if I haven’t already.
+I would still like to have my ‘safe haven’ of an evening to relax and wind down.
+Therefore, to help to maintain this without staying up too late, I have decided to set some times to help me gradually wind down.
+From 9 pm I will stop ‘working’ for the day and just do calm tasks that I enjoy.
+These could include reading, being on my laptop, playing games, or socialising (online or in-person).
+At 10 pm I will switch off my laptop and start getting ready for bed (changing into pyjamas, brushing my teeth, etc) if I haven’t already.
 After this time I will only use my phone or tablet for reading, messenger or Skype, not for any other browsing.
-Sometime between 10 and 11pm I will get into bed, although I may read or chat on messenger for a while, before going to sleep.
+Sometime between 10 and 11 pm I will get into bed, although I may read or chat on messenger for a while, before going to sleep.

 Sometimes, I have events in the evenings that mean I am out late, and it may not be possible to be home or in bed by 11 pm.
 I accept that this may sometimes happen, and I won’t avoid or cut disappointingly short these events for the reason of getting to bed by 11.
 However, I will still aim to get home in time where possible, and if I don’t, I will get ready and go to bed as soon as I get home.

 One exception to this rule will be New Year’s Eve when I am totally allowed to stay up until midnight!